Molecular Methods in Clinical Microbiology: A Historical Review (Online CE Course)

 Additional Information

-Intended audience: Medical laboratory scientists, medical technologists, and technicians working in the microbiology and molecular sections of the laboratory.
-This course is also appropriate for clinical laboratory microbiology and molecular department supervisors, medical laboratory science students, and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, and personnel working in the microbiology and molecular sections of the laboratory.
+This course is also appropriate for MLS and MLT students and pathology residents.

-Author information: Catherine Dragoni, MT(ASCP)SM, received her BS degree in medical technology from the State University of New York, Upstate Medical Center, Syracuse.
+Author Information: Catherine Dragoni, MT(ASCP)SM, received her BS degree in medical technology from the State University of New York, Upstate Medical Center, Syracuse.
 She began her career as a bench microbiologist at Maine Medical Center, Portland, Maine.
-Currently, she has experience as the Assistant Chief Technologist of Microbiology and Molecular Pathology at NorDx Laboratories, Scarborough, Maine.
+She has experience as the Assistant Chief Technologist of Microbiology and Molecular Pathology at NorDx Laboratories, Scarborough, Maine.

-Course description: This course offers a historical look at the progression of molecular methods used in the clinical laboratory.
-The advantages of these molecular methods over traditional microbiology are discussed, along with the requirements and challenges faced during implementation in a routine clinical setting.
+Course Description: This course offers a historical look at the progression of molecular methods in the clinical laboratory.
+It discusses the advantages of these molecular methods over traditional microbiology and the requirements and challenges faced during implementation in a routine clinical setting.
 Basic methods and molecular techniques are described, including the principle reactions of some assays of current interest for infectious diseases.

 How to Subscribe